U.S. accuses Bissau military chief in Colombia drugs, weapons plot

 An estimated 50 tons of cocaine move through West Africa every year, according to the United Nations Office on Drugs and Crime, most of it heading north to European cities, where the drugs are worth almost $2 billion on the streets.

-Additional reporting by Bernard Vaughan in New York; Writing by David Lewis and Bate Felix; Editing by Michael Roddy
+Additional reporting by Bernard Vaughn in New York; Editing by David Lewis and Michael Roddy